Skin in the Game (book): Minority rules

+large enough to impose its will on the entire population.

+Taleb explains that the process of "minority rule" is done incrementally.
+An example is given in the book: one stubborn daughter (who refuses to eat GMO food), who lives in a family, can cause her entire family to refuse GMO food simply by refusing GMO food herself.
+The family finds it easier to eat non-GMO food entirely than to cater separately to the daughter; the family effectively becomes entirely non-GMO-consuming.
+Similarly, because the family is known in the neighborhood to only consume non-GMO food, a local barbeque would serve only non-GMO food, thus influencing the entire neighborhood to only eat non-GMO food.
+In turn, local stores would only sell non-GMO food.
+Therefore, one person in a neighborhood can influence everyone through a stubborn choice.

 Christology

 The book delves into Christology.
 Michael Bonner writes: "Observers who are interested in, or baffled by, the Christological debates of the first five hundred years of Christianity may be shocked by Taleb's explanation for the Church's insistence upon the full humanity of Jesus.
 The short answer is that it was essential for God to have—literally—skin in the game, and that Christ's full participation in crucifixion, self-sacrifice, and death made him the archetypal risk-taker."

 Reception and criticism

 Economist Branko Milanović wrote that Taleb has created "a full system that goes from empirics to ethics, a thing which is exceedingly rare in modern world."
 The Economist described reading the book as similar to "being trapped in a cab with a cantankerous and over-opinionated driver."

 Matthew Syed of The Times was "mostly persuaded" by the main argument of the book.
 The Guardian published an ambivalent review, noting that Taleb's "combination of fearlessness, self-belief and immodesty adds up to charisma on the page" but that "every idea that sounds as if it might work in the abstract fails in the particular".
 Taleb responded with a list of the flaws and "reading comprehension" in the reviews in The Economist and The Guardian (claiming that journalists have an agency problem with subjects criticizing their profession for lack of skin of the game).